tungngreen/PipelineScheduler/README.md

     ```

 ## Preparing Data
 The data is collected from publicly available streams on website like [www.earthcam.com](https://www.earthcam.com).
-The script for pulling the data can be found [here](/scripts/collect_dataset.sh).
+The script for pulling the data can be found [here](/scripts/collect_dataset.sh) and requires python3 to run.

 ## Preparing Models
-Models need to be prepared according to fit the current hardware and software inference platforms.
+Models need to be prepared accordingly to fit the current hardware and software inference platforms.
 For NVIDIA-TensorRT, please build and use following script.

 * Build
     ```bash